 To ensure you have the best protection available, keep your operating system and applications updated.
 Install the latest high-priority updates offered in the Windows Update tool, and check regularly or enable the Automatic Updates feature.
-New security updates patch the system vulnerabilities and reduces the risk of malware attack.
+New security updates patch the system vulnerabilities and reduce the risk of malware attack.

 Microsoft has released patches for current Windows operating systems as well as Windows XP to mitigate a critical vulnerability.
 See Microsoft Security Bulletin MS17-010 - Critical for instructions to apply these updates.

 Potential ports/service that could be exploited if left open

 To prevent an unknown IP address from performing successful Brute Force attacks, we strongly recommend locking down SMB, SQL, and RDP.

 Close file sharing ports 135-139 and 445.
 SMB ports should not be exposed to the internet.